greenelab/rheum-plier-data/sle-wb/README.md

 | PC5                 | 0.526                         |

 Because of its single-sample processing capability and compute time considerations, we chose to use `SCANfast` as our Affymetrix normalization method.

+ _*Note that each experiment was normalized separately; the results may change if RMA was applied across samples from all three datasets at once._

 ### Between platforms